 Why it’s eco-friendly: They offer a large selection of organic vegetables.
 They also offer artisanal and locally sourced products.

+Don’t discount the Farmer’s market as one of the eco-friendly places to shop in Niagara.
 Niagara is the tender fruit belt of Ontario.
 We are blessed with so many farms that grow all kinds of fruit and vegetables.
 A great place to shop (especially in the summer) is your local Farmer’s Market.

 You not only get local produce, but it will be very fresh, maybe even picked a few short hours beforehand.
 Also, often you’ll find other local food suppliers like honey, cheese or meat at the market.